Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

  1. At least one [message handler and/or saga](/nservicebus/handlers/) exists for the given message

-### Routing configuration needed
+### Transports without native support for publish-subscribe

+In case of [transports without native support for publish-subscribe](/nservicebus/messaging/publish-subscribe/#mechanics-persistence-based) it is necessary to satisfy additional conditions:

+ 1. The project needs to use persistence, as explained in [Persistence Based Publish Subscribe](/nservicebus/messaging/publish-subscribe/#mechanics-persistence-based) section.
-If the selected transport doesn't natively supports publish-subscribe it is required to specify the address of the publisher for each event.
-This is done by [specifying a message owner in the message endpoint mappings](/nservicebus/messaging/message-owner.md).
+ 1. An address of the publisher needs to be specified for each event, as described below.

+The publisher's address is provided by [specifying a message owner in the message endpoint mappings](/nservicebus/messaging/message-owner.md).
 For example:

 snippet:endpoint-mapping-appconfig